 Hedge Accounting

-Hedge accounting minimizes the impact of market price changes on your financial position.
+Hedge accounting minimizes the impact of market price changes on the financial position.
 Thanks to a special balance sheet presentation, fluctuations in value are not recorded immediately, but in line with the hedged underlying transaction.

 Contact

-Hedge Accounting challenges
+Hedge Accounting Challenges

-Hedge accounting places high demands on accounting and treasury: The former must precisely document hedging relationships and regularly evaluate financial instruments.
+Hedge accounting places high demands on accounting and treasury: The former must precisely document hedging relationships and regularly valuate financial instruments.
 The latter is responsible for carrying out hedging transactions, for example through derivatives.

 Strategy